Natural Treatments For Cats With Inflammatory Bowel Disease (IBD) And Irritable Bowel Syndrome (IBS)

 The IBD Kit - The IBD Kit includes 3 unique supplements specially designed for cats and small dogs to calm and soothe the digestive tract, firm up stool, relieve tummy rumbling and reduce gas, mucus and bloody stool.
 The Kit includes Power Probiotic, Soothing Digestive Relief and NotaSAN Anti-Inflammatory Drops--products that have been recommended by veterinarians since 2005.
 Ideal for pets with IBD and IBS as they are gentle, easy to use and all-natural.
 No Fillers!

 Soothing Digestive Relief for Pets - This leading herbal enzyme supplement breaks down nutrients, calms the stomach, firms up stool and helps increase absorption.
-This digestive enzyme supplements for cats has helped finally relieve the diarrhea, vomiting, gas, gurgling noises and discomfort associated with IBD and IBS.
+This digestive enzymes supplement for cats with IBD has helped finally relieve the diarrhea, vomiting, gas, gurgling noises and discomfort associated with IBD and IBS.
 The unique formulation of herbs ease indigestion and discomfort, and the product is safe enough for a cat to use it for life.

 NotaSAN Drops - Best seller!
 Natural homeopathic remedy that fights infection and supports your pet's immune system.
 Controls harmful bacteria and restores gut flora balance, improving digestive symptoms and immune function.
 Gentle, easy to administer (tasteless, alcohol-free) and safe for long-term use.
 Safe for small very small pets and kittens.

 Gastro ULC - This home remedy helps pets with acid reflux, vomiting, stomach gurgling and pain.
 It coats the stomach and relieves the burning and pain associated with acid reflux and acid stomach.
 Use this supplements along with the IBD Kit, as acid stomach begins with poor digestion.
-Many cats with IBD and irritable bowel are vomiting or dry heaving, and this creates a great deal of irritation in the esophagus and stomach.
+Irritable bowel disease in cats can cause many to vomit or dry heave, and this creates a great deal of irritation in the esophagus and stomach.
 Over time, the Gastro ULC enables cats to reduce or eliminate the need for antacid medications.

 “My 14 year old cat Burrito started vomiting hairballs occasionally.
 Then it got so frequent, we had to seclude Burrito to the basement every night.
 She hated this very much because she had always slept between my husband and myself.
 Poor kitty!
 Well most of the time she would vomit undigested food during the day and then early in the morning, it was a white foam liquid.
 So we took her to the vet and they thought she could have acid reflex, so we put her on a medication twice a day.
 She didn't like that at all and it didn't work--she still vomited the same.